Walkerston

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Walkerston has 12 active public transport stops, all of which are bus stops.
-There is one route serving these stops in total, offering 20 weekly passenger trips.
-The accessibility of transport in Walkerston is rated as good, with residents typically living 327 meters away from the nearest stop.
-Most residents commute outwards, and cars remain the primary mode of transportation, used by 95% of residents.
-On average, there are 1.8 vehicles per dwelling, which is higher than the regional average.
-According to the 2021 Census, only 4.6% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+These stops are served by one route in total, offering 20 weekly passenger trips combined.
+The area's transport accessibility is rated as good, with residents typically residing 327 meters from the nearest stop.
+As a primarily residential region, most commuters travel outwards, predominantly using cars (95%).
+On average, there are 1.8 vehicles per dwelling, exceeding the regional norm.
+According to the 2021 Census, only 4.6% of residents work from home, which could be influenced by COVID-19 conditions.

-The service frequency averages two trips per day across all routes, resulting in approximately one weekly trip per individual stop.
+The service frequency averages two trips daily across all routes, equating to roughly one weekly trip per individual stop.

 Frequently Asked Questions - Transport